 02 of 06

 All bead looms are made up of several basic parts.
-Learning the names of the parts and their function in the bead weaving process make it easier to learn loom beading and to follow project patterns and instructions.
+Learning the names of the parts and their function in the bead weaving process makes it easier to learn loom beading and to follow project patterns and instructions.
 Weaving directions will refer to various parts on the loom and you'll need to be able to identify them to weave correctly.

 The loom frame is the structure that supports your thread and beadwork while you work.